 On October 1st, I started a new job with a privacy and information security focused government contracting company.
 Finding a new position in my still pretty new career was an amazing feeling, and definitely confirmed that things are working out well.

 October, as you may recall, is all Virginia Wine month.
 Again this year, the amazing folks at VA Tourism invited Ruth and I to participate in one of the month’s many activities celebrating Virginia wine – the Virginia Crush Bus tour of Loudon County wineries.
-We eagerly accepted the invitation, although prior commitments kept me from attending, so Ruth and Shawn went, making sure to send me envy invoking photos all day.
+We eagerly accepted the invitation, although prior commitments kept me from attending, so Ruth went, making sure to send me envy invoking photos all day.

 Meanwhile, I was in the wilds of Maryland, preparing for the zombie apocalypse by participating with friends in the Run for Your Lives 5k race.
 It was a tough race filled with obstacles such as swimming across a freezing cold pond and zombies bent on stealing the flags that kept me “alive.”
 The good news is, I crossed the finish line alive and kicking.
 Now I just need to practice my survivalist cooking techniques and I’ll be ready for my own version of The Walking Dead.